Psycokwet/pong/conventionnal_commits.md

 ! : Breaking change, this commit is particularly important, and need to be paid attention

 You can add some as you go, if they make sense of course, please try to add them here then.

+### short description
+a few word to describe what really happened in this commit

 ### scope :
 - frontend